Skip to content

 Waste-free shopping in the unpacked store

-All sustainability definitions and technical terms at a glance
+All definitions and technical terms of sustainability at a glance

 Now you know the most important technical terms about sustainability from A-Z and have a constant contact pointto quickly look them up again if necessary.

-I hope that I have been able to help you with this little sustainability lexicon to get an overview of all the definitions in the areas of sustainability and environmental protection.
+I hope that I could help you with this small sustainability lexicon to get an overview of all definitions from the fields of sustainability and environmental protection.

 "What we do today will determine what the world looks like tomorrow."